pnp/blog/content/post/microsoft-365-dev-podcast-spo-performance-with-sean-mcdonough.md

 ---

 Sean McDonough shares his tips and tricks for improving SPO performance.
-Sean\'s tips are for developers, administrators and users!
+Sean's tips are for developers, administrators and users!

 Listen to the show here:  [SPO Performance with Sean McDonough (m365devpodcast.com)](https://www.m365devpodcast.com/e/spo-performance-with-sean-mcdonough/)